-A key factor in making Bible memorization easier is starting at a very young age.
-Young children’s minds are not cluttered and it is very easy for them to memorize anything.
+Things learned early stick for life.
+What verses or poems can you recall easily?
+Likely they were learned in childhood.
+Though it is not impossible for adults to memorize, it gets harder as we age.
+In contrast, young children’s minds aren’t cluttered.
+Their brains are elastic and beg to be stretched.
+It is easy for most young children to memorize.
 Often they memorize entire books that have been read to them only a few times.
-If the habit of memorization is started at a young age, it will become as regular in our children's lives as brushing teeth or making the bed.
-Once it is established as part of the routine of life, the habit will likely last a lifetime.
+If the habit of Bible memorization begins at a young age, and is encouraged, it will become as regular in their lives as brushing their teeth or making their beds.
+Once it is established as part of their routine, the habit will likely last a lifetime.

 Memorizing Scripture provides children with an ever-present counselor and protector.
 Parents can’t always be with their children.
 But when the Word of God dwells in them richly, they are never alone.
 They have wise counsel with them at all times, counsel that is much more powerful than parents’ words.
 They have an ever-present shield of God’s Word to protect them from the inevitable attack of the enemy.

 Children have real struggles.
 Their separation anxiety, fear of the dark, fear of storms, and encounters with playground bullies are every bit as real as an adult’s anxiety over work, pain in relationships, and fear of death.
 Children need God’s Word to guard their hearts and minds just like grown ups do.